Musée Mécanique

 The Musée Mécanique (/fr/, "Mechanical Museum") is a for-profit interactive museum of 20th-century penny arcade games and artifacts, located at Fisherman's Wharf in San Francisco, California.
 With over 300 mechanical machines, it is one of the world's largest privately owned collections.

 History

 The museum's original owner, Ed Zelinsky, began collecting at age 11.
-His games were exhibited in the 1920s at Playland.
-In 1972 Playland closed and Musée Mécanique became a part of the Golden Gate National Recreation Area.
+After his house, the machines found a home in Tiburon under The Dock restaurant.
+Playland ran from 1928-1972, and was home to many of the games under the name Musée Mécanique.
+In 1972, the land became a part of the Golden Gate National Recreation Area.
 The museum moved into the basement of Cliff House in 1972, just a few blocks north and across the Great Highway from the Playland site.
 Zelinsky's son, Dan Zelinsky, took a temporary job in the 1970s maintaining the collection.

 The museum was featured in the 2001 film The Princess Diaries and in a 2011 episode of the Japanese television show GameCenter CX.

 Move to Fisherman's Wharf

 In 2002, when renovations to the Cliff House had begun, the National Park Service announced plans to relocate the Musée Mécanique temporarily to Fisherman's Wharf.
 A portion of the $14 million renovation was devoted to moving the museum, with support from the National Park Service, the Golden Gate National Recreation Area, and museum owner Ed Zelinsky.

 The museum's move sparked protests by San Francisco locals.
 An online petition was created opposing it, with over 12,000 signatures.
 Many of the protesters believed that the money was unavailable to fund the move and renovations, and many had strong feelings about the museum's historical and nostalgic significance from its history at Playland.
 Unaware of the museum's for-profit status, many of them attempted to donate to the museum to keep it at its current location.
 Despite public frustration, museum manager Dan Zelinsky remained excited about the move, understanding the historical and emotional connections locals held for the museum: "You have to understand that people grew up with these kind of machines...
 To the generation before, these were the video games.
 Many visitors haven't been here since childhood, but when they walk through that door, they are going back in time."
 Original plans were slated to have the museum return to the Recreation Area in 2004/5 on completion of construction, but the museum remains at Fisherman's Wharf.
 Despite the locals' love for the original location, National Public Radio described it as "cramped, noisy, damp and a little dingy."